 All the way back to the pan.

 I got the news about my car on a Friday and saw my sponsor the following Saturday morning.
-Once we got past the FFR “check-in” routine, I learned that my sponsor was coming up on the 2-year mark when the cancer tries to come back in the same place it first started.
+Once we got past the FFR “check-in” routine, I learned that my sponsor was coming up on the 2-year mark at which point “the ole cancer” tries to come back.
 He was getting ready to leave to California for his 2-year recurrence screening to see if the tumors were back.
-After the second surgery, the old man gained enough feeling in one leg to take a real shit and bounce around on a cane again but if the Doctors in California were to find another recurrence he would need a third surgery which would probably set him back to the start.
+After the second surgery, the old man gained enough feeling in one leg to take a real shit and bounce around on a cane again, but if the Doctors in California were to find another recurrence, he would need a third surgery which would probably set him back to the start.

 And damn, there I was walking into the visiting room after a not so major stress event with an overly materialistic mindset feeling sorry for myself over a 2007 Toyota Camry.
 I felt really rude to my sponsor because I was so wrapped up in my own shit that I wasn’t paying attention to him; and simultaneously humbled knowing that he was on the verge of receiving potentially paralyzing news while I was getting ready to complain to him about a piece of replaceable metal.

 One of the books I’ve spent some time studying during the institutional downtime I’ve had is Revolt of the Masses by Jose Ortega y Gasset.
 I’ve read this text several times and have taken my time trying to uncover many of the ideas in this book.
 Gasset can be overly elitist and even annoying at times but one of the interesting ideas put forth in this book is the ungrateful nature of what Gasset calls the “mass man,” who insists on more and more of everything without realizing that what he wants has always been a privilege of a small group of elites.